Broken Glass (Mies van der Rohe, Edith Farnsworth, and the Fight Over a Modernist Masterpiece) - 9780399592737

 Interweaving personal drama and cultural history, Alex Beam presents a stylish, enthralling narrative tapestry, illuminating the fascinating history behind one of the twentieth-century's most beautiful and significant architectural projects.

-Unlike Amazon and other retailers who may also offer Broken Glass (Mies van der Rohe, Edith Farnsworth, and the Fight Over a Modernist Masterpiece) - 9780399592737 books on their website, we specialize in large quantities and provide personal service, from trusted, experienced, friendly people in Portland, Oregon.
-We offer a Price Match Guarantee, and QuickQuote form, to make purchasing quick and easy.
+While major retailers like Amazon may carry Broken Glass (Mies van der Rohe, Edith Farnsworth, and the Fight Over a Modernist Masterpiece) - 9780399592737, we specialize in bulk book sales and offer personalized service from our friendly, book-smart team based in Portland, Oregon.
+We’re proud to offer a Price Match Guarantee and a streamlined ordering experience from people who truly care.

 Product Details